fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 * It uses events to notify your code when a link is invoked, a link item is opened, or a link item is closed.

-* It supports drill-down to an unlimited number of levels.
+* It supports drill down  to an unlimited number of levels.

-As an example here, we will consider a simple scenario of a parent chart with the single level of drill-down.
+As an example here, we will consider a simple scenario of a parent chart with the single level of drill down .

 The parent chart is a column 2D chart that shows the yearly sales of the top three juice flavors, for the last year.
 When you click on the data plot for a particular flavor of juice, it drills-down to show a descendant column 2D chart that shows the quarterly sales figures for that flavor.

 The above chart, when rendered, looks like the following:

-{% embed_chart chart-configurations-drill-down-example-7.js %}
+{% embed_chart chart-configurations-drill down -example-7.js %}

 Click [here](http://jsfiddle.net/fusioncharts/wvpzfz5g/) to edit the above chart.